mithunkumarc/revision/java/interface.md

 An interface is an abstract data type that defines a list of abstract public methods that any class implementing the interface must provide.

 Interfaces cannot be instantiated—they can only be implemented by classes or extended by other interfaces.
+In abstract method, abstract keyword is optional.

 An interface can also include a list of

       constant variables and
+      abstract method
       default methods
       private methods
       static methods